amfairley/memorycards/README.md

 <img src="/documentation/features/card-display-desktop.png">
 </details>

-- The shuffled cards are displayed in the game area, neatly separated with gaps in between for a more pleasing appearance.
+- The shuffled cards are displayed in the game area, neatly separated with gaps inbetween for a more pleasing appearance.
 - They are bordered with a thick rounded border to highlight them against the background.
 - If there are too many cards to show on the page, content hinting is utilised to indicate to the user that they need to scroll down to see the rest of the cards.
 - Bootstrap 5 classes are used to change the number of cards in each row depending on the screen size, with 6 per row for large screens, 3 per row for medium screens and 2 per row for smaller screens, achieving good user experience across all device sizes.